kadena-community/kadena.js/packages/libs/react-ui/README.md

 @kadena/react-ui is a library used to provide a styling environment and basic React components for reuse in Kadena applications.
-It uses [vanilla-extract/css](https://vanilla-extract.style) (will be referred to as VE) to establish a system of utility classes (defined as sprinkles) and css variables (defined in the theme) that align with Kadena's Design System and exposes them so that they can be used with any project or framework.
+It uses [vanilla-extract/css](https://vanilla-extract.style) (will be referred to as VE) to establish a system of utility classes (defined as sprinkles) and CSS variables (defined in the theme) that align with Kadena's Design System and exposes them so that they can be used with any project or framework.
 A basic [Storybook](https://storybook.js.org/) integration has been implemented so that